Thermodynamic sampling of materials using neutral-atom quantum computers: Results

-Since the benchmark in Sec.~\ref{subsec:es} shows good agreement between the annealing results and the exhaustive sampling for the smaller structure, we now turn to the larger system depicted in Fig.~\ref{fig:graphene_model}\textbf{c}.
-Because this structure contains 78 sites, the number of possible configurations within the composition range of interest exceeds $10^{21}$, rendering exhaustive enumeration computationally intractable.
-We therefore employ unbiased Monte Carlo (UMC) sampling, generating a total of $10^8$ random configurations.
-For each configuration, the energy is computed using Eq.~\ref{eq:energies_es_2}, and the average concentration is evaluated according to Eq.~\ref{eq:average_conc_hardware}, with probabilities defined in Eq.~\ref{eq:probabilities_classical} using $T' = \alpha_v T$ where $T=41\mu$K as determined in Sec.~\ref{subsec:es}.
-In Figure~\ref{fig:monte_carlo}\textbf{a}, we compare the average nitrogen concentration from both the UMC and QPU as a function of $\Delta_g$ (top $x$-axis) and $\Delta\mu$ (bottom $x$-axis).
 We first consider the regime $\Delta_g > 0$.
 In this regime, a competition arises between the negative on-site term (see Eq.~\ref{eq:state_evolution_2}), which favours nitrogen incorporation, and the energy penalty associated with neighbouring nitrogen atoms.
-We find that, as the UMC sample size increases, configurations with higher nitrogen concentrations become more frequent.
-At the largest $\Delta_g$ value we benchmark, increasing the UMC sample size drives the average concentration toward the QPU result.
-This trend underscores the sampling challenge faced by UMC and highlights the efficiency of the QPU in reaching the relevant configurations at this detuning.
-We further find that the UMC estimates are systematically lower than the QPU results, with the discrepancy shrinking as $\Delta_g$ decreases.
+We find that as the MC sample size increases, configurations with higher nitrogen concentrations become more frequent.
+At the largest $\Delta_g$ value we benchmark, increasing the MC sample size drives the average concentration toward the QPU result. {This trend highlights the difference between random sampling and the distribution generated by the QPU, which preferentially samples low-energy configurations that might be characterised by higher concentrations of nitrogen.} We further find that the MC estimates are systematically lower than the QPU results, with the discrepancy shrinking as $\Delta_g$ decreases.
 An interesting point arises at $\Delta_g = 0$.
 In this case, the presence of a nitrogen atom provides no energetic advantage, while configurations containing interacting nitrogen pairs incur an energy penalty.
-As a result, the lowest achievable energy is zero, which occurs either when no nitrogen atoms are present or when they are placed sufficiently far apart to be considered non-interacting.
-This accentuates the trend already observed for $\Delta_g \gtrsim 0$, and regardless of the sample size, no increase in the calculated average composition is observed.
-Structures containing a larger number of non-interacting nitrogen atoms are rare within the full configurational space and are therefore difficult to capture using UMC, which samples configurations uniformly.
-In contrast, the quantum annealer explores only the low-lying energy landscape.
-Within this restricted region, the factorial growth of multiplicity makes high–nitrogen configurations more likely to appear, in accordance with the probabilities expected from a Boltzmann distribution obtained through exhaustive search.
+As a result, the lowest achievable energy is zero, which occurs either when no nitrogen atoms are present or when they are placed sufficiently far apart to be considered non-interacting. {This accentuates the trend already observed for $\Delta_g \gtrsim 0$, and regardless of the sample size, no increase in the calculated average composition is observed with increasing MC sample size.} Structures containing a larger number of non-interacting nitrogen atoms are rare at any given composition and are therefore difficult to capture using random MC sampling.
+In contrast, the quantum annealer explores only the low-lying energy landscape. {Within this restricted region, the factorial growth of multiplicity makes high–nitrogen configurations more likely to appear, in accordance with probabilities expected from a Boltzmann-like distribution obtained through exhaustive search.}